MarcoBez/UsersAPI/README.md

 # UsersAPI
-A simple C# WEV API connected to a SQL Server DB to manage users via basic CRUD functions
+A simple C# WEB API connected to a SQL Server DB to manage users via basic CRUD functions